dejanbatanjac/dejanbatanjac.github.io/_posts/2019-04-22-Batch norm.md

 ---
 Batch normalization is the regularization technique for neural networks presented for the first time in 2015 in this [paper](https://arxiv.org/abs/1502.03167).

-The paper epxlains the regularization effect, explains the improvements and tries to provide the clue why it works.
+The paper epxlains the regularization effect, explains the improvements and *tries* to provide the clue why it works.

 ## Achievement

-Thanks to the batch norm for the first time the ImageNet exceeding the accuracy of human raters, or ML improved the accuracy of image classification over humans.
+Thanks to the batch norm for the first time the ImageNet exceeding the accuracy of human raters, or ML reached the accuracy of image classification over humans.

 ## How it works?